hatkiet/Project_4/README.md

-# Machine Learning Obesity/Heart Disease/Brain Datasets
+# Machine Learning: Heart Disease Datasets

-# Project 4 Proposal: Obesity/Heart Disease/Brain Datasets
+# Project 4 Proposal: Heart Disease

 ## Project Description:

-Use Obesity/Heart Disease Data to segment customers based on demographics and make  predictions.
-We will be forming clusters based on demographics information and using this to gather valuable insights and making prediction/forecasting.
+Using heart disease data to segment customers based on demographics and make predictions.
+We will form clusters based on demographic information and use this to gather valuable insights and make predictions/forecasts.

-### Technologies: python, machine learning, tableau, sql, pandas
+### Technologies: python, machine learning, tableau, SQL, pandas

 ### Database: from Kaggle

 ### Question we are interested in:

-[1] What was the change in price of the stock overtime?

-[2] What was the average price (in 10 days, 20 days, 30 days) of the various stocks?

-[3] What was the daily return of the stock on average?

-[4] What was the correlation between different stocks closing prices?
-Correlation between the stocks' daily return values

-[5] How much value do we put at risk by investing in a particular stock?

-[6] Predicting the closing price stock price of an particular stock
+[1]

+[2]

+[3]

+[4]

 ### Tasks:

 [1] Data Emgineering: cleaning, merging datasets
 [2] Machine Learning: Unsupervised learning, PCA
-[3] Visualizations will be made with Tableau, having several dashboards and a story.
+[3] Visualizations will be made with Tableau/HTML, having several dashboards and a story.

 ### Group Members and tasks each will do: